mistakia/nano-community/docs/getting-started-users/basics.md

 ## Securing the network

 Nano's network is secured by its holders through nodes that cast votes on behalf of them.
-Therefore, anyone in possession of Nano is responsible for safeguarding their voting weight and maintaining the network's security.
+Therefore, anyone in possession of Nano is responsible for safeguarding their voting weight and maintaining the network's decentralization.

 Said another way, the security of the network relies on a shared understanding and commitment to maintaining decentralization and self-sovereignty based on a shared interest of maintaining the value of the network.